We are committed to protecting your privacy, and promise to respect your personal information and do all we can to keep it safe.

-If you don’t want to hear from us, please let us know by calling 0207 613 6311 or emailing firstname.lastname@example.org
+If you don't want to hear from us, let us know by calling 020 7613 6311 or by emailing us at firstname.lastname@example.org

 How we collect information about you